-First off, I live in the impacts the traffic flow through the village.
-Many of the children in the village walk to the local school as well as older children walking to the bus stops for their secondary school buses.
+First off, I live in the control of the traffic flow through the village.
+As a teacher, I am particularly concerned for the safety of the children in the village who walk to and from Bucklenury Primary School as well as the older children who walk to the bus stops for their secondary school buses.
 Not only will increased traffic pose a significant safety threat, but also the current road infrastructure of the village is not viable to sustain the increased traffic directed this way through the exit at the north site on Harts Hill.
 Traffic to and from this site will be funnelled towards Upper Bucklebury.
 The road quality is already poor and increased traffic will not only further deteriorate the quality of the road but poses increased safety risk due to volume.
 This funnelling of traffic will put the village under significant burden and be of detriment to local residents.
+Alongside this the increased traffic will also bring an increase in pollution as a greater density of traffic will inevitably lead to increased queuing and idling on Harts Hill and throughout the village.
+This too will have an impact on children and families walking to and from school and whilst waiting for school transports during peak traffic times.